In the spirit of making lemon aide from lemons, let’s take a look at how to make money from your membership cancellations.

 And you retain the opportunity to sell them more products from inside the membership, too.

-Method 2: Your paid member has cancelled.
+Method 2: Your paid member has canceled.
 Now what?

 Don’t have a second paid membership program to offer them?
 Team up with another membership site owner in a related or identical niche.
 You offer their membership on your cancellation page, and they do the same for you.